 Outlook for Kids with Oppositional Defiant Disorder—

-If your youngster is showing signs of OPPOSITIONAL DEFIANT DISORDER, it is very important that you seek care from a qualified doctor immediately.
-Without treatment, kids with OPPOSITIONAL DEFIANT DISORDER may experience rejection by classmates and other peers because of their poor social skills and aggressive and annoying behavior.
-In addition, a youngster with OPPOSITIONAL DEFIANT DISORDER has a greater chance of developing a more serious behavioral disorder called conduct disorder.
+If your youngster is showing signs of ODD, it is very important that you seek care from a qualified doctor immediately.
+Without treatment, kids with ODD may experience rejection by classmates and other peers because of their poor social skills and aggressive and annoying behavior.
+In addition, a youngster with ODD has a greater chance of developing a more serious behavioral disorder called conduct disorder.
 Treatment is usually very effective when started early.